Geology is the group of sciences concerned with the study of the Earth,

 Wegener's "Neptunism" and J. Hutton's "Plutonists" as to the origin of the

 rocks.
-The first decades of the 19th century, however, witnessed the decline
+The first decades of the nineteenth century, however, witnessed the decline

 of speculative geology as field observations became ever more detailed.